-Jenna Glatzer is an award-winning full-time writer who’s written 26 books and hundreds of articles for magazines and online publications.
+Jenna Glatzer is an award-winning full-time writer and ghostwriter who’s written 28 books and hundreds of articles for magazines and online publications.

-Her main writing interests are biographies and memoirs, and she often writes about health and parenting.
+Her main writing interests are biographies and memoirs, and she often writes about health, parenting, and business leadership.
 She also loves writing for children, as well as writing humor.

 She worked with Celine Dion on the authorized biography Celine Dion: For Keeps (Andrews McMeel), which was one of Jenna’s favorite life experiences.
 The book was featured on The View, The Oprah Winfrey Show, and Entertainment Tonight.